 Learn more about the town of Mitchelville, founded by formerly enslaved men and women on Hilton Head Island in 1862, before the Emancipation Proclamation took effect and years before slavery was abolished in America.

+Courage: The Vision to End Segregation and the Guts to Fight for It

+SC State Museum

-– June 26
+On display Feb.
+28 – June 26

 SC State Museum, 301 Gervais Street

+Explore South Carolina’s role in the Supreme Court’s landmark Civil Rights decision Brown v.
+Board of Education.
+The exhibit traces the saga of Rev. J.A.
+DeLaine and the brave citizens of Clarendon County who brought the first lawsuit challenging racial segregation in public schools and reminds us that the struggle for freedom and civil rights was far from over when the Civil War ended.